Cortex / Evidentiary Memory

 Memory is evidence.
 Retrieval is disposable.
 Permission lives elsewhere.

 Cortex records, reconstructs, and verifies canonical memory while Runtime remains the execution boundary and Collective remains the cognition layer.
 Vector databases are semantic indexes.
 They are not memory.
+Gravity orders recall.
+It never gates canonical truth.
+Spine records are permanent; gravity weights are recall ordering only.

 System Connections